General Paediatric Services

 Referrals are received from:

-Admissions to the Neonatal Intensive Care Unit are through the local maternity service, or are transferred in from other hospitals across the region.
+Admissions to the Neonatal Intensive care Unit are either via the local Maternity Service or are transferred in form other hospitals across the region.